Top tips for managing delivery costs

 The Happiness Model revealed the overall quality of the outlet foremost in customers’ minds (90%) when they consider the impact of where to dine.

-Although almost half of diners don’t regularly leave online reviews of their experience (49%), this doesn’t render online reviews obsolete.
 In fact, the study revealed 66% of diners would happily pay more if they were reassured by a pub, bar or restaurant’s excellent online reputation.
 This demonstrates that guests are happy to pay for quality and are actively looking for consistency when it comes to food quality.

 82% of diners say they’ve left an online review, with around only 20% doing so frequently.
 This means there’s a hardcore set of reviewers out there controlling the agenda.
 Our research has identified these as the ‘organisers’ who punch above their weight when it comes to opinion forming.